Professor Joanna Sax is the E. Donald Shapiro Professor of Law.

-Professor Sax co-directs the Institute of Health Law Studies.
-She has an appointment as a voluntary clinical instructor at the University of California, San Diego, Health Sciences.
-Professor Sax served as the Associate Dean for Research and Faculty Development at CWSL for the 2014-15 and 2015-16 academic years.
+Professor Sax directs the Institute of Health Law Studies, and has an appointment as a voluntary clinical instructor at the University of California, San Diego, Health Sciences.
+Professor Sax served as Associate Dean for Research and Faculty Development at California Western for the 2014-15 and 2015-16 academic years.
 In fall 2016, she was a visiting faculty member at the James E. Rogers College of Law – University of Arizona.